fcat97/sms-backup-android/README.md

 ---
 🟩 __Setup:__

-  Add it in your root build.gradle at the end of repositories:
+  ⚡Add it in your root build.gradle at the end of repositories:
   ```gradle
   allprojects {
 		repositories {